-Hard copies of the Crime Logs are also available at the Stonehill College Police Department front office during normal business hours.
+Hard copies of the Crime Logs are also available at the Stonehill College Police Department front office during normal business hours

-Note: Incidents with a case number that start with "NA" involve information received from other College Administrators, who are defined by federal law as "campus security authorities".
+Note: Incidents with a case number that start other College Administrators, who are defined by federal law as "campus security authorities".
 These administrators share non-identifying information, with the Stonehill College Police, that is provided by the victim.
-In these incidents, the victim did not file an official police report and therefore, it is not always possible to provide information regarding the five areas typically covered in the Crime Log, i.e. (Nature/ Classification, Date Reported, Date Occurred, Time, General Location, Off Campus (Y or N), Disposition.
+In these incidents, the victim did not file an official police report and covered in the Crime Log, i.e. (Nature/ Classification, Date Reported, Date Occurred, Time, General Location, Off Campus (Y or N), Disposition.
 Because an official report was not filed, there will be no disposition.
-These incidents are reported to the Stonehill College Police for statistical purposes and are posted to the Crime Log as the information is received by the Stonehill College Police.
+These incidents are reported to the Stonehill College Police for statistical the information is received by the Stonehill College Police.